Treaty of London (1946)

 When King Abdullah applied for membership in the newly formed United Nations, his request was vetoed by the Soviet Union, citing that the nation was not "fully independent" of British control.
 This resulted in another treaty in March 1948 with Britain in which all restrictions on sovereignty were removed.
-Despite this, Jordan was not a full member of the United Nations until 14 December 1955.
+Despite this, Jordan only became a full member of the United Nations on 14 December 1955 as part of a wider compromise in which 16 countries joined on the same day.